 - February 10, 1973 - First observance of Charter Day at Texas Tech, as part of the university's

-- The official women's basketball team is formed following the enactment of Title IX
+- The official women's basketball team was formed following the enactment of Title IX

 with Suzie Lynch as the team's first coach.

 - February 27, 1975 - The newly appointed Women's Athletic Council held its first meeting.

 - March, 1975 - Dr. Bill Dean, assistant professor of Journalism and student publications director,